ibm-cloud-docs/EventStreams/scaling_capacity.md

 ## Throughput capacity
 {: #ES_thruput_capacity}

-Throughput capacity is the recommended peak MB/s maximum for producing and consuming messages.
+Throughput capacity is the recommended MB/s maximum for producing and consuming messages.

 Each capacity unit provides 150 MB/s of throughput capacity.
 It consists of 75 MB/s data ingress and 75 MB/s data egress capacity.

 To scale up throughput capacity, you can add more capacity units.
 Each extra capacity unit adds 150 MB/s of throughput to your service instance, to a total of 450 MB/s.

 The recommended throughput maximum is based on a typical workload and considers the possible impact of operational actions or failure modes, like the loss of an availability zone.
 If the average throughput exceeds the recommended figure, a loss in performance might be experienced during these conditions.
-Plan your maximum throughput capacity as two-thirds of the peak maximum.
-For example, two-thirds of the 150 MB/s peak maximum are 100 MB/s.
+Plan your maximum throughput capacity as two-thirds of the maximum.
+For example, two-thirds of the 150 MB/s maximum are 100 MB/s.
 For more information on capacity recommendations and limitations, see [limits and quotas](/docs/EventStreams?topic=EventStreams-kafka_quotas#limits_enterprise).

 Although throughput scaling is independent of storage, for each tier a defined minimum of storage amount is required.